Bob’s dahlia story about his adventures in Tepoztlan, Mexico.

 Ben has been teaching Spanish for the past 4 years and his ability to communicate helped us immensely.

-We rented a car at the airport, drove to a great B&B in Condessa, and eat tacos at midnight on the street.
+We rented a car at the airport, drove to a great B&B in downtown Mexico City and eat tacos at midnight on the street.

-Before driving to Tepoztlan the next afternoon, went to a huge flower market in Mexico City where we found only one bunch of dahlias selling for $2 for 10 stems !
+Before driving to Tepoztlan the next afternoon, we visited a huge flower market in Mexico City where we found only one bunch of dahlias selling for $2 for 10 stems !
 Flowers we’re all fabulous and all cheap!

 What to do with all the dahlias ?
 We took some to a local restaurant, we gave many away at a local soccer practice and enjoyed them at home.